dalejbarr/fazio-sherry-2020/README.md

 Development](https://doi.org/10.1177%2F0956797620939534), *Psychological
 Science*.

-To run this script, you need to first download the authors’ CSV file at
-<https://osf.io/cngzu/> and store it as `IT_kid_FINAL.csv` in the same
-directory as this script.
+To run this script (`README.Rmd`), you need to first download the authors’ CSV file at <https://osf.io/cngzu/> and store it as `IT_kid_FINAL.csv` in the same directory as this script.

 This script creates four CSV files: